 Yuri Lowenthal, an American actor, producer and screenwriter, has been featured in several prominent roles in cartoons, anime and video games.
 With years of experience under his belt, Yuri shares seven key strategies that have allowed him to thrive as a voice actor.

 Strategy 1: Be Passionate About What You Do Strategy 2: Join a Workshop or Initiative to Develop Your Skills Strategy 3: Do your Research Strategy 4: Find Innovative Ways to Search for Jobs and Opportunities 1.
 Finding Opportunities Online 2.
-Working With an Agent 3.
-Travelling to Entertainment Hotspots Strategy 5: Reach Out to Companies Strategy 6: Create a Demo Reel Strategy 7: Adapt to Changes
+Finding and Working With an Agent 3.
+Travelling to Entertainment Hotspots Strategy 5: Reach Out to Companies Strategy 6: Create a Demo Reel What are Casting Directors looking for in Demo Reels?
+Strategy 7: Adapt to Changes Lessons Learnt from Working at Home

 Strategy 1: Be Passionate About What You Do